jiahao2333/YOUChat_Proxy/usage.md

 ## Caution

-If you get 403 errors, consider getting the cookie again or changing your IP.
+If you get a CloudFlare Challenge, solve it in 30 seconds.